 The panel file for this tutorial can be found here

-Once the sensors have been created they can associate and positioned with locations on the layout editor, in the same way that the signal masts were done in part 6 of the signal mast logic clinic.
-Bring up the context menu (right click) on the block boundary and select “Set Sensors”, from the next window,
+Once the Sensors have been created they can associate and positioned with locations on the Layout Editor, in the same way that the signal masts were done in part 6 of the Signal Mast Logic clinic.
+Bring up the context menu (right click) on the Block boundary and select "Set Sensors" from the list.

 This window allows you to see which NX pairs have been created and the state of each pair.
 From this window we can get the system to automatically generate the pairs or we can manually define them.